NOTE TO TEACHERS

 24.How does John encounter Franklin Hoenikker?

-25.Describe San Lorenzo as the Sunday Times
+25.Describe San Lorenzo as the Sunday Times describes it.

 26.How did Franklin Hoenikker become associated with San Lorenzo?